Drenalol/TcpClientIo/README.md

 typeof(ulong)
 ```
 #### Custom converters
-For specific types you need create custom converter and pass it to TcpClientIoOptions
+For specific types you must create custom converter and pass it to TcpClientIoOptions

 Converters below already included in package, but not added in list of converters when creating TcpClientIo
 ```c#